 Each health care setting has its own issues and challenges relating to hand-offs.
 The Joint Commission emphasizes the importance of health care organizations using a process that identifies causes for hand-off communication failures and barriers to improvement in each setting, and then identifies, implements, and validates solutions that improve performance.
-The Joint Commission's Targeted Solutions Tool® (TST®) for Hand-off Communications - to which Joint Commission-accredited organizations already have access - can assist in managing this quality improvement process.
-(See Resources section of this alert).14

-- 1. Demonstrate leadership's commitment to successful hand-offs and other aspects of a safety culture.
-1,6,11,15 - Focus on improving the organization's systemic approach to hand-offs, rather than singling out individual errors.^{1,6,11} - Provide support, time and budget resources to hand-off quality improvement initiatives.
-15 Improving and sustaining consistently successful hand-off communication throughout an entire health care organization likely requires a significant time investment in team training and other activities designed to improve quality
+1. Demonstrate leadership's commitment to successful hand-offs and other aspects of a safety culture.

+- Focus on improving the organization's systemic approach to hand-offs, rather than singling out individual errors. - Provide support, time and budget resources to hand-off quality improvement initiatives.
+Improving and sustaining consistently successful hand-off communication throughout an entire health care organization likely requires a significant time investment in www.jointcommission.org team training and other activities designed to improve quality performance.
+Developing an institutional respect for hand-offs requires buy-in from all disciplines, and all disciplines need to incorporate changes into practice and culture.